glue-viz/glue/doc/customizing_guide/toolbar.rst

 currently two main classes available for toolbars:

-* :class:`~glue.viewers.common.qt.toolbar.BasicToolbar`: this is the most basic kind of toolbar - it comes with no buttons by default.
+* :class:`~glue.viewers.common.qt.toolbar.BasicToolbar`: this is the most basic kind of toolbar - it comes with no tools by default.

-* :class:`~glue.viewers.common.qt.mpl_toolbar.MatplotlibViewerToolbar`: this is a
+* :class:`~glue.viewers.common.qt.mpl_toolbar.MatplotlibViewerToolbar`: this is
-  subclass of :class:`~glue.viewers.common.qt.toolbar.BasicToolbar` that includes the standard Matplotlib buttons by default (home, zoom, pan, etc.).
+  a subclass of :class:`~glue.viewers.common.qt.toolbar.BasicToolbar` that includes the standard Matplotlib buttons by default (home, zoom, pan, etc.).
   This toolbar can only be used if your data viewer includes a Matplotlib canvas accessible at ``viewer.canvas``.